mine-cetinkaya-rundel/website/content/teaching/artssci101/index.md

 ---
 title: "ARTSCI 101 - From Data to Insight"
 subtitle: "Duke University"
-excerpt: "ARTSCI 101 - From Data to Insight at Duke University<br><br>Taught in Summer 2016"
+excerpt: "ARTSCI 101 - From Data to Insight at Duke University"
 date: 2016-06-01
 author: "Mine Çetinkaya-Rundel and Adrienne Aiken Morgan"
 draft: false